 EPA has worked closely with LXRP to understand noise levels local communities might experience.
 We’ve been working with LXRP to avoid and reduce the risk of noise on local communities.

-- Some works may need to happen outside of normal working hours.
+Our Civil Construction Building and Demolition Guide (publication 1834) provides information on how to reduce the impact of noise on residents..
+Under the Environment Protection Act 2017, it is expected that noise and vibration are minimised so far as reasonably practicable at all times.
 LXRP or their contractors should notify people this noise will affect.
 LXRP or their contractors should advise when the noise will occur and how long it will go on for.

 Air quality and dust from level crossing removal

 Dust is a common air pollutant and is a potential environmental risk from the LXRP.

 LXRP monitors dust in the project areas using various methods including dust deposition gauges.
 They install monitors along the work site to monitor dust from construction works.

 The Civil Construction Building and Demolition Guide (publication 1834) provides information on how to reduce the impact of dust on residents.

 LXRP must manage waste soil in a way that complies with Victoria’s environmental laws.
 EPA provides LXRP with guidance on how it should manage its waste.
 Waste soil must be classified prior to reuse or disposal.
 EPA provides guidance on how to classify waste to LXRP so that it can manage its waste soil properly.

 Reviewed 14 June 2023